DevMahfuz/DevMahfuz/README.md

 - 👋 Hi, I’m Mahfuzur Rahman
-- 👀 I’m interested in Web Development.
+- 👀 I’m a JavaScript developer.
-- 🌱 I’m currently learning advanced JavaScript.
+-  I'm used to using React and Next js to build interactive user interfaces.
-- 💞️ I’m in an agency.
+-  For the back end I use Node js.
-- 📫 How to reach me? set mail to "admin@mahfuzur.me".
+-  How to reach me? set mail to "admin@mahfuzur.me".

 <!---
 DevMahfuz/DevMahfuz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.